Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-06.md

 <!-- > -->

-A callback is a function that invoked by another function.
-A callback is often used with asynchronous actions like handling network requests.
+A callback is a function invoked by another function. 🦾

+A callback is often used with asynchronous actions like handling network requests. 🌏

 <!-- > -->

-Some examples of callbacks:
+Examples of callbacks:

 - `setInterval()` and `setTimeOut()` use a callback to run code after time period is over.
 - `map()`, `filter()`, and `reduce()` use a callback to execute code with each iteration.